Kei-K23/Kei-K23/README.md

   Hello there 👋, I'm Arkar Min (Kei-K)
 </h1>

-- A passionate software developer 🧑‍💻 interested in building CLI, crafting tools 🛠️ and building full-stack web applications 🕸️.
+- A passionate software developer 🧑‍💻 interested and passionate about building full-stack applications, reusable UI components and building backend services 🛠️.
-- I'm fascinating about low level system programming, microservices, compilers, interpreters and building things from scratch 🚀.
+- I'm also fascinating about system design architectures 🚀.
-- Currently, I am learning **Rust** 🌱.
+- Currently, I am learning **Go** 🌱.
 - Languages and Frameworks agnostic.
-I'm working with various languages, frameworks and tools.
+I'm working with various languages, frameworks, services and tools.
-- My go-tos language is **JavaScript**🔥 to build staff.
+- My go-tos language is **JavaScript**🔥 to build full-stack applications.
-- I work as a full stack developer and primarily use React, NextJS, Node, NestJS, JavaScript, NodeJS, PHP, Laravel, AWS and microservices architecture.
+- I work as a full-stack developer and primarily use React, NextJS, NodeJS, JavaScript, TypeScript, PHP, Laravel and other tools.
 Apart from full-time job, I'm actively building side projects and open-source projects in here ([GitHub](https://github.com/Kei-K23)).
 - I have beautiful girlfriend, K 💙.

 ## 📊 GitHub Stats: